lixpaulian/stm32f7-qspi/README.md

 There is a test that must be run on a real target.
 Note that the test is distructive, the whole content of the flash will be lost!

 The test performs the following flash operations:
+* Switches the power-on
 * Reads-out the chip ID and initializes the internal driver structures (manufacturer, flash type, sector count and size)
 * Switches the flash to memory-mapped mode; the flash is mapped at the address 0x90000000
 * Checks if the flash is erased (all FFs); if it is not, the flash will be erased
 * Generates a stream of random bytes and writes them to the flash, one sector (4 KBytes at a time).
 * Compares the values written to the original values in RAM.
+* Switches the flash in deep sleep mode, then switches the power off